Walter Blum

 Blum’s first victory in a $100,000 race came aboard Royal Beacon II in the 1957 Atlantic City Handicap.
 He rode Hall of Famer Gun Bow to a photo-finish victory over Hall of Famer Kelso in the 1964 Woodward Stakes, and in the 1965 Futurity Stakes, Blum piloted the filly Priceless Gem to defeat Hall of Famer Buckpasser.

-In 1971, Blum won the Belmont Stakes on Pass Catcher, denying Cannonero II the Triple Crown.
+In 1971, Blum won the Belmont Stakes on Pass Catcher, denying Canonero II the Triple Crown.
 In both 1963 and 1964, Blum led all North American jockeys in wins with 360 and 324, respectively.
 Twice in his career, Blum rode six winners on a single card.

 Blum won many of the most prestigious races in the country, including the Whitney Handicap, Santa Anita Derby, Frizette (twice), Prioress, Tremont Stakes, Brooklyn Handicap, Metropolitan Handicap (twice), Schuylerville, Test, Beldame, Coaching Club American Oaks, Mother Goose, Arlington Handicap, Florida Derby, and Monmouth Oaks, among others.